rossetti/KSLBook/docs/02-Chapter2.md

 Thus, in the following code output, the randomly generated values are exactly the same for the two streams.

 ```
-  n            p1s1            p2s2
+  n            p1s1            p2s1
-  1        0.728510        0.728510
+  1        0.127011        0.127011
-  2        0.965587        0.965587
+  2        0.318528        0.318528
-  3        0.996184        0.996184
+  3        0.309186        0.309186
-  4        0.114988        0.114988
+  4        0.825847        0.825847
-  5        0.973145        0.973145
+  5        0.221630        0.221630
 ```

 There is is really very little need for the general programmer to create a `RNStreamProvider` because the KSL supplies a default provider that can be used to provide a virtually infinite number of streams.
-The need for directly accessing the functionality of `RNStreamProvider` is for very fine control of stream creation in such situations like running code on different computers in parallel.
+The need for directly accessing the functionality of `RNStreamProvider` is for explicit control of stream creation in such situations like running code on different computers in parallel.
 While the providers produce the same streams, you can force one provider to be different from another provider by manipulating the seeds.
+The function, `advanceStreamMechanism(n: Int),` essentially manipulates the underlying seed vector by advancing the seed values as if `n` streams have been created.
+If this function is used prior to creating any streams, you have essentially set the starting seed value, causing the created streams to be *different* from the default starting values.
 In addition, the provider can control all streams that it produces.
 So, unless you are trying to do some advanced work that involves coordinating multiple streams, you should not need to create multiple instances of `RNStreamProvider.`

-Because the most common use case is to just have a single provider of streams, the KSL facilitates this through the `KSLRandom` *object* The `KSLRandom` object has a wide range of methods to facilitate random variate generation.The most important methods include:
+Because the most common use case is to just have a single provider of streams, the KSL facilitates this through the `KSLRandom` *object.* The `KSLRandom` object has a wide range of methods to facilitate random variate generation.The most important methods include:

 * `nextRNStream()` - calls the underlying default `RNStreamProvider` to create a new random number stream
 * `rnStream(int k)` - returns the $k^{th}$ stream from the default `RNStreamProvider`
 * `defaultRNStream()` - calls the underlying default `RNStreamProvider` for its default stream

 In the following code example, these methods are used to create streams that are used to generate random numbers.
 The first line of the code uses the static method `defaultRNStream()` of `KSLRandom` to get the default stream and then generates three random numbers.
 The stream is then advanced and three new random numbers are generated.
-Then, the stream is reset to its starting (initial seed) and it then repeats the original values.
+Then,the stream is reset to its starting (initial seed) and it then repeats the original values.
 Finally, the a new stream is created via `KSLRandom.nextRNStream()` and then used to generate new random numbers.
 From a conceptual standpoint, each stream contains an independent sequence of random numbers from any other stream (unless of course they are made from different providers).
 They are conceptually infinite and independent due to their enormous periods.

 ::: {.example #ch2ex2 name="KSLRandom"}